IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/advanced/georeferencing.rst

 There are two types of construction: vertical construction (such as buildings and sites) which deal with small distances typically under 1km, and horizontal construction (such as transport, transmission, and subterranean networks) where distances frequently exceed 1km.
-Blender and the BlenderBIM Add-on focuses on vertical construction, and will typically just work out of the box.
+Blender and Bonsai focuses on vertical construction, and will typically just work out of the box.

 Coordinate reference systems
 ----------------------------